ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 indicated in the manifest, which may take some time, and the Success or Error message is generated only after completing the Update Procedure.

-# Ciphersuites {#ciphersuite}
+# Cipher Suites {#ciphersuite}

 The TEEP protocol uses COSE for protection of TEEP messages.
-After a QueryResponse is received, the selected ciphersuite is used in subsequent TEEP messages (Install, Success, and Error).
+After a QueryResponse is received, the selected cipher suite is used by both the TAM and the TEEP Agent in all subsequent TEEP messages.
+That is, a cipher suite is used in both directions.

-To negotiate cryptographic mechanisms and algorithms, the TEEP protocol defines the following ciphersuite structure, which is used to specify an ordered set of operations (e.g., sign) done as part of composing a TEEP message.
+To negotiate cryptographic mechanisms and algorithms, the TEEP protocol defines the following cipher suite structure, which is used to specify an ordered set of operations (e.g., sign) done as part of composing a TEEP message.
 Although this specification only specifies the use of signing and relies on payload encryption to protect sensitive information, future extensions might specify support for encryption and/or MAC operations if needed.

 ~~~~
-$ciphersuite /= teep-ciphersuite-sign1-es256
+$cipher-suite /= teep-cipher-suite-sign1-es256
-$ciphersuite /= teep-ciphersuite-sign1-eddsa
+$cipher-suite /= teep-cipher-suite-sign1-eddsa

-; The following two ciphersuites have only a single operation each.
+; The following two cipher suites have only a single operation each.
-; Other ciphersuites may be defined to have multiple operations.
+; Other cipher suites may be defined to have multiple operations.

-teep-ciphersuite-sign1-es256 = [ teep-operation-sign1-es256 ]
+teep-cipher-suite-sign1-es256 = [ teep-operation-sign1-es256 ]
-teep-ciphersuite-sign1-eddsa = [ teep-operation-sign1-eddsa ]
+teep-cipher-suite-sign1-eddsa = [ teep-operation-sign1-eddsa ]

 teep-operation-sign1-es256 = [ cose-sign1, cose-alg-es256 ]
 teep-operation-sign1-eddsa = [ cose-sign1, cose-alg-eddsa ]